simeononsecurity/simeononsecurity.ch/content/articles/secure-your-mobile-device-tips-for-keeping-your-data-safe/index.en.md

 But encryption doesn't stop there.
 You should also encrypt communication channels that you use like email and messaging apps.
 This ensures that any sensitive information you send or receive is protected from prying eyes.

 Encryption technology has come a long way in recent years, and most devices come with built-in encryption features.
-However, make sure to **check that your device is properly encrypted** and that you are using the latest encryption standards.
+However, make sure to **check that your device is properly encrypted** and that you're using the latest encryption standards.

 #### Regularly Backing Up Your Data